projf/projf-explore/graphics/ad-astra/README.md

 These designs make use of modules from the [Project F library](../../lib/).
 Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the included modules.

 The included fonts are distributed under different licences: see the individual font files for details.

+New to graphics development on FPGA?
+Check out our [introduction to FPGA Graphics](https://projectf.io/posts/fpga-graphics/).

 ## iCEBreaker Build